-Management has applied judgments and estimates to determine the IBR at the transition date, using borrowing rates that certain financial institutions would charge the Company against financing the different types of assets it leases over different terms and different ranges of values.
+Management has applied judgments and estimates to determine the IBR using borrowing rates that certain financial institutions would charge the Company against financing the different types of assets it leases over different terms and different ranges of values.
 IBR is further adjusted for Company's specific risk, term risk and underlying asset risk.
 Majority of the leases are present in the UAE and accordingly no adjustment for the economic environment was deemed required.